seafloor/daxos/README.md

 - **XGBoost integration:** Leverages the power of XGBoost for fast and scalable machine learning.
 All the core work is done using XGB on dask arrays.
 - **HPC optimization:** Designed specifically for HPC environments.
 If you're working on AWS or a personal computer then there are probably better workflows.
 If you're on SLURM HPC system with moderate memory per node then daxos should be helpful.
 - **PLINK to HDF5 conversion:** Includes convenience functions to convert PLINK files to HDF5 format.
 This includes making sure the ref allele is the same across train/test splits, low-memory pre-shuffling and processing with numpy.
 - **Covariate adjustment:** Functions for adjusting covariates in genetic data before and after analysis.
-This includes genome-wide adjustment as has been advised for random forests, and a post-modelling adjustment for the non-linear effect of confounders.
+This includes genome-wide adjustment as has been advised for random forests (1), and a post-modelling adjustment for the non-linear effect of confounders.
 - **Cross-validation, refitting and prediction:** Support for model cross-validation, refitting, and prediction, and explanation through SHAP values.
 The latter uses the SHAP "prediction" built in to the python XGB API.
 Prediction in the test set can run Platt scaling (correctly implemented using the CV test chunk predictions).

 ## Installation